Free trial

 But when it comes to EHS software, it can be difficult to demonstrate.
 Many of the benefits are indirect, so it’s not always easy to put an exact price on them.

-This guide will walk you through how to highlight the benefits of your new EHS tool, assign a cost to not having one, and make the ROI crystal clear and directly relevant to your business.
+This guide will walk you through how to highlight the benefits of your new EHS software, assign a cost to not having any, and make the ROI crystal clear and directly relevant to your business.

 How is safety good for business?

-Illustration of a bar chart showing an upward trend with a man standing beside it.
+Illustration of a bar chart showing an upward trend relating to the ROI of EHS software, with a man standing beside it.

 Ideally, you’ll make your own ROI calculations, but there are other ways to show senior leaders just how much safety can boost the bottom line.
 Grab their attention with this fact from OSHA: for every $1 invested in safety, companies save at least $4 to $6 by preventing injuries, illness, lost work, and extra admin tasks.
 With EHS software, many organizations see payback within the first year.[1]

-Then demonstrate the benefits of a digital EHS tool, including industry stats to back them up:
+Then demonstrate the benefits of EHS software, including industry stats to back them up:

 Cost savings